Use these seven methods to avoid reflection in glass photography.

 You will be able to prevent reflections if you can control the direction of the lights to you and the glass.

-We have to deal with sunglasses or powered glasses when we shoot people, and there are objects made of glasses such as wine glasses, bottles, mirrors, etc.
+We have to deal with sunglasses or powered glasses when we shoot people, and there are objects made of glass such as wine glasses, bottles, mirrors, etc.

 So, we come up with a simple solution – "No glasses, please.
 Let us take them or have them removed from the scene."